forgotten-pillar/fp-notes/content/doctrine/hermeneutics/the-principle-of-gods-revelation.md

 ## The Angel of the LORD

-In the following passage pay close attention who is speaking in the text.
+In the following passage, pay close attention to who is speaking in the text.

 > [!bible] [Exodus 3:2-12 - KJV](https://www.biblegateway.com/passage/?search=Exodus+3:2-12&version=kjv)
 > 2. And **the angel of the LORD appeared unto him** in a flame of fire out of the midst of a bush: and he looked, and, behold, the bush burned with fire, and the bush was not consumed.